MarcusQA/generate-cucumber-report-jar/README.md

 ./gradlew clean generateFatJar
 ```

-This will output the jar on path `./build/libs/CucumberReportGenerator.jar`
+This will output the .jar file on path `./build/libs/CucumberReportGenerator.jar`

 # Use generated fat .jar file
 First ensure you have a cucumber JSON file.